-- 5.1 Timaru District by definition is a rural community and this is reflected in Council's Building Consent Statistics for the period 2005-2015 where 63% of Building Consents were Urban based and the remaining 37% in Rural areas (refer to page 42). - 5.2 Caution needs to be taken when reviewing Building Consents over the 2005-2015 period, given various relevant external factors which resulted in reduced building in Residential, Rural and Rural Residential areas and these have previously been addressed under paragraphs 4.4 and the associated subheadings. - 5.3 "Household Projections to 2043 identify that an additional 907 new households will be required in the Urban areas of Timaru, Temuka, Geraldine and Pleasant Point".
-By comparison 1304 additional households are predicted for the remainder of the District, including Rural areas, Rural Residential development and the smaller settlements such as Cave and Pareora" (refer to page 42). - 5.4 Allowing for the projected 540 dwellings (i.e. 18/yr x 30 years) in the Districts Rural Residential Zones, this results in a nett figure of 764 dwellings forecast to be built within the districts Rural Zones.
+- 5.1 Timaru District by definition is a rural community and this is reflected in Council's Building Consent Statistics for the period 2005-2015 where 63% of Building Consents were Urban based and the remaining 37% in Rural areas (refer to page 42). - 5.2 Caution needs to be taken when reviewing Building Consents over the 2005-2015 period, given various relevant external factors which resulted in reduced building in Residential, Rural and Rural Residential areas and these have previously been addressed under paragraphs 4.7 and the associated subheadings. - 5.3 "Household Projections to 2043 identify that an additional 907 new households will be required in the urban areas of Timaru, Temuka, Geraldine and Pleasant Point.
+By comparison 1304 additional households are predicted for the remainder of the District, including Rural areas, Rural Residential development, and the smaller settlements such as Cave and Pareora" (refer to page 42).

-- 5.5 These figures are based on NZ Statistics forecasts which predict a 3:4 household ratio in favour of Rural Residential and Rural household growth areas verses Urban household growth with the District for the 2013-2043 period. - 5.6 The Draft Growth Management Strategy (refer to page 43) seeks to alter this 3:4 household ratio in the main settlements compared to that in the rural area and remaining settlements to a 3:1 ratio in favour of new household growth within the existing urban areas of Timaru, Geraldine, Temuka and Pleasant Point. - 5.7 Whilst the NZ Statistics 2013-2043 forecasts clearly demonstrates the increased aged population within the Timaru District, we foresee significant demand for modern household units to be constructed Rural Residential/Lifestyle areas utilising modern building materials, double glazing, efficient heating and insulation, solar power and the like. - As a generalisation, retirees from Rural areas including the 'baby-boomer' generation (born in the period 1946-1964), we anticipate would be predominately debt free and would seek to build modern dwellings in Rural Residential/Lifestyle areas where they have some control over landscape, topography, outlook, solar advantage, amenity and the like. - 5.9 Such a new dwelling may be built subsequent to selling the 'family home' and prior to the construction or purchase of a smaller unit or villa within an Urban area or community facility such as a rest home or retirement village. - 5.10 New Rural Residential/Lifestyle development also need to be considered in the context of the proximity to the employment community facilities to Pleasant Point, Temuka or Timaru.
-In this case it is a relatively short one way trip of 7-12 kilometres, which is considerably less than travel between Rural Residential/Lifestyle areas and CBD's for many other regions throughout New Zealand.
+- Allowing for the projected 540 dwellings (i.e. $18/yr \times 30$ years) in the Districts Rural Residential Zones, this results in a nett figure of 764 dwellings forecast to be built within the districts Rural Zones. - 5.5 These figures are based on NZ Statistics forecasts, which predict a 3:4 household ratio in favour of Rural Residential and Rural household growth areas verses Urban household growth with the District for the 2013-2043 period. - 5.6 The Draft Growth Management Strategy (refer to page 43), seeks to alter this 3:4 household ratio in the main settlements compared to that in the rural area and remaining settlements to a 3:1 ratio in favour of new household growth within the existing urban areas of Timaru, Geraldine, Temuka and Pleasant Point. - 5.7 Whilst the NZ Statistics 2013-2043 forecasts clearly demonstrates the increased aged population within the Timaru District, we foresee significant demand for modern household units to be constructed Rural Residential and Rural Lifestyle areas utilising modern building materials, double glazing, efficient heating and insulation, solar power and the like, close to amenities and areas for passive recreation such as the Gleniti Golf Club and the Scenic Reserve. - 5.8 As a generalisation, retirees from Rural areas including the 'baby-boomer' generation (born in the period 1946-1964), we anticipate would be predominately debt free and would seek to build modern dwellings in Rural Lifestyle areas where they have some control over landscape, topography, outlook, solar advantage, amenity and the like. - 5.9 Such a new dwelling may be built subsequent to selling the 'family home' and prior to the construction or purchase of a smaller unit or villa within an urban area or community facility such as a rest home or retirement village. - 5.10 New Rural Lifestyle development also need to be considered in the context of the proximity to the employment community to Timaru.
+In this case, it is a relatively short one way trip of 7-10 kilometres, which is considerably less than travel between Rural Lifestyle areas and CBD's for many other regions throughout New Zealand.